Instructure Developer Documentation Portal

 Comma-separated values (CSV)

-Comma-separated values (CSV) output follows RFC 4180 with a few extensions:
+Comma-separated values (CSV) output follows with a few extensions:

 • Output always begins with a header row, which lists all metadata and data field names.